bradtxufl/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_list.md

 ### Environment Information

-The environment information section contains the environment's icon, title, logical name, description and any tags or attributes that are specific to the environment asset.
+The environment information section contains general information and any tags or attributes that are specific to the environment asset.
 Attributes in this context are key and value pairs used for extending functionality and integrations with third party systems.

-The date and time that the environment asset was created is listed in this section.

 ### Activity Report

 The values in the Activity Report section represent a holistic view of metrics within the environment.
+Here you can view aggregated values for how your environment assets are distributed and how many subscriptions exist across all of those assets.

 * Services: The total count of services represented in the environment
 * Catalog Items: The total count of published catalog items